 The Company manages its capital to ensure that there are adequate capital resources for the Company to maintain title to and explore its mineral properties.
-The capital structure of the Company consists of cash and cash equivalents and share capital.
+The capital structure of the Company consists of cash and share capital.

 b.
 Credit Risk